 Behavioral testing

 NOR testing occurred in a dimly lit test arena with a layer of fresh corncob bedding (303030 cm box, 48 lux).
 The same bedding for each group of mice was used for the next 3 days of habituation and any object used in the arena was cleaned with 10% ethanol in between each trial.
 Mice were habituated to the arena with only bedding for the first three days with a single upright inverted 50 ml conical tube located directly in the middle of the arena (10 minutes /day).
-On the following testing day, two plastic objects that differed in color, shape, and size were magnetically affixed 16 cm apart in the arena and each mouse was allowed 5 minutes to explore the objects.
+On the following testing day, two plastic objects that were similar in color, shape, and size were magnetically affixed 16 cm apart in the arena and each mouse was allowed 5 minutes to explore the objects.
 Each mouse was returned to the home cage for 5 minutes while one familiar object was substituted for a novel object, both of which had been cleaned with 10% ethanol during this 5-minute break.
 The mouse was then returned to the arena for 5 minutes of further exploration.
 Video of the test was filmed from above and manually scored for time spent interacting with familiar versus novel objects (nose within 2 cm radius).
 The discrimination index was then calculated for each mouse from these values: [(novel/total exploration time) – (familiar/total exploration time)] 100.